Extraweich/homopy/README.md

 # HomoPy
 *Your solution for stiffness problems*

-HomoPy is a Python package to perform caluclations of effective stiffness properties in homogenized materials, with an emphasize on fiber reinforced polymers.
+HomoPy is a Python package to perform calculations of effective stiffness properties in homogenized materials, with an emphasize on fiber reinforced polymers.
+Furthermore, the package offers visualisation tools for elastic stiffness tensors, so called Young's modulus' bodies.
+These allow a comparison of angle dependent stiffnesses of different materials.
 Currently, HomoPy offers two types of homogenization procedures:
 - Halpin-Tsai with a Shear-Lag modification
 - Mori-Tanaka